Time for another mixtape playlist!

 “I’m living way beyond my ways and means, / living in the zone of the in-betweens / I can see the flashes on the frozen ocean, / static charge of the cold emotion”

-Time to end it the same way it started, with Depeche Mode -- if you can’t tell by now, they are my favorite band.
+Time to end it the same way it started, with Depeche Mode – if you can’t tell by now, they are my favorite band – and perfect for brooding.

-This song is almost like a lullaby… with Dave’s voice lulling you into slumber.
+This song is almost like a lullaby… with its melodic darkness lulling you into slumber.

 “There is a sound in the calm / Someone is coming to harm / I press my hands to my ears / It’s easier here just to forget fear”